 Apart from Practical Computing, I also have a set of 'Computer User Magazine' from the 1980s, which was aimed at home users but ran some interesting articles & interviews, and featured a detailed look (in colour) at a different machine each month.

-I will update my links to other favourite computer collections on the web, but I would recommend starting with the following Google indexes:
+I will update my links to other favourite computer collections on the web, but I would recommend a web search for vintage computer collections.

 Please enter a keyword, or have a look at a map of the whole site.

 Matthew Saxby, who got me started with BBC Bs and an IBM AT; Graham Vine, for a wide range of machines and manuals; Bob Hahm, Oliver Williams, Gil Smith, Vassilis Prevelakis, Everett Kaser and many more HP collectors for their support and encouragement; Jon Jennings, Jon Shaw for donations; plus many more of you out there who have given advice in response to usenet and e-mail pleas for help.

 I am John Shadbolt and live in the UK, anything more and you will need to know me better first!

 Digidome (sadly no more, this is link to the Internet Archive.
 I particularly like the use of plants in most of the photos)